Humanities (HUM) Course Listings

 HUM 125Arts Magazine Publication II

-Instructs and guides students through the second stage in an annual publication process for creating and editing The Salal Review (Lower Columbia College¿s literary and visual arts magazine).
-Students in this stage of the publication process work primarily with visual art submissions: marketing for, collecting, critiquing, selecting, editing, and creating a design plan for various forms of visual art to be displayed in the annual printed and digital magazine alongside previously selected literary art submissions.
-Students may repeat HUM 125 for a maximum of two quarters, not to exceed 6 credits total.
-Credit hour enrollment determines student workload for the publication process.
+Instructs and guides students through the second stage in an annual publication process, including creating and editing The Salal Review (Lower Columbia College¿s literary, visual, and performing arts magazine).
+Students in this stage of the publication process work primarily with visual art submissions: marketing for, collecting, critiquing, selecting, editing, and creating design directives for how various forms of visual art should be displayed in print and digital formats.
+Students will also finalize the order of the magazine manuscript.
+Students may take a total of six classes (HUM 124, HUM 125, HUM 126, all repeatable for credit) to complete two years of publication studies.
+Credit hours determine student workload and delegation of publication tasks.
 Lab hours are required for this course.

 Prerequisites: None